Devika2019/Weather-app/README.md

     `npm -v`

-    If Node.js is installed, you can proceed to install the project's dependencies:
+    If Node.js is installed, proceed to install the project's dependencies:

     `npm install`